 Drug development involves the testing of drugs on human subjects.
 Such studies create a risk of liability for personal injury or death to participants as a result of an unexpected adverse reaction to the tested drug or as a result of negligence or misconduct.
 Furthermore, the administration of drugs to humans after marketing clearance is obtained can result in product liability claims.
 Product liability claims can be expensive, difficult to defend and may result in large judgments or settlements against us.
 In addition, third party collaborators and licensees may not protect us from product liability claims.
-Product liability claims may also result in regulatory actions.
+Product liability claims.